Okaada/okaada/README.md

 🚀 **Software Engineer | DevOps | Cybersecurity Enthusiast**

-Currently working at **Itaú Unibanco**, where I contribute to the **electronic trading sector**.
+Currently working at **MedCof**, where I contribute to the **electronic trading sector**.
 Passionate about software architecture, cloud computing, and security, always seeking to enhance performance, scalability, and security in modern applications.

 💡 **Tech enthusiast exploring offensive cybersecurity** in my post-graduate studies while preparing for AWS certifications.